 Piercings may have only become widely popular in mainstream culture in recent years, but the practice of body piercing is far from new.
-Piercing dates back to Bible times and earlier.
-Read on to find out when specific types of piercings were first recorded and how their popularity has evolved in years since.
+Piercing dates back to Biblical times and earlier.
+Read on to find out when specific types of piercings were first recorded and how their popularity has evolved over the years since.

 The nose is the face's most prominent feature; as Leonardo Da Vinci said, it sets the character for the whole face.
-It's no surprise then that a nose piercing can positively accentuate one's face, making nostril piercings in particular a very attractive type of piercing on many people.
+It's no surprise then that a nose piercing can positively accentuate one's face.

 The practice of nose piercing is still followed among the nomadic Berber and Beja tribes of Africa and the Bedouins of the Middle East.
 The size of the ring gifted denotes a family's wealth.
 It's given by a husband to his wife when they marry, and it represents financial security for her in the event that she and her husband are divorced.